 New Hope Money Back Guarantee Program

-To help couples afford the treatment, Michigan Fertility Clinics in Ohio offers a money back guarantee program.
+To help couples afford the treatment, Michigan Fertility Clinics offers a money back guarantee program.
 Those who are listed as eligible will have to pay an upfront amount higher than the conventional IVF procedure.
 However, this program also allows up to 6 IVF cycles (3 frozen & 3 Fresh).
 If you are unable to take a baby home, it refunds you the initial amount.
 It does not include prescribed drugs.